emmercm/igir/docs/introduction.md

 Igir is a ROM manager for the modern age.

-Most ROM managers are only built for Windows, though some offer workarounds for running on macOS and Linux.
+Most ROM managers are only built for Windows (though some offer workarounds for running on macOS and Linux).
 Most of these managers have confusing GUIs that make batch-able, repeatable actions difficult.
 Igir is a command line tool that works on any OS.

 Igir has features that aren't found in any other ROM managers, such as [ROM patching](roms/patching.md), [ROM trim detection](roms/trimming.md), [ROM extension correction](output/options.md#fixing-rom-extensions), multi-disc [playlist creation](output/playlists.md), and more.